|

 - High initial cost.
 High equipment and installation costs make it cost prohibitive for

-most households to go 100% solar.
-The technology is still not mature enough to provide mass-market
+The technology is not yet mature enough to provide mass-market affordability.

 - High retrofitting costs.
-In most situations, it's more expensive to install solar
+In most

-equipment in an existing building than in a new structure.
-Walls, roofs and ceilings need
+in a new structure.
+Walls, roofs and ceilings need to be opened and there may not be

-to be opened and there may not be adequate space for all of the equipment and wire.
+adequate space for all of the equipment and wire.

 - Aesthetics.
 Beauty is in the eye of the beholder and communities may not be too

 favorable to the sight of a solar collector on or near your home.
+For example, even the

-the savings over the years will more than pay for the original cost.
-Consider the pros and cons -
+but the savings over the years would eventually more than pay for the original cost.
+Consider

-solar energy is a promising new alternative energy source, and one that will allow families to
+the pros and cons - solar energy is a promising new alternative energy source, and one that

-live "greener."
+will allow families to live "greener."